mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 ## 1 Introduction

-[AWS Authentication](https://marketplace.mendix.com/link/component/120333) connector provides a way to authenticate on AWS for other compatible AWS connectors, for example, the [Amazon S3](/appstore/connectors/aws-s3-connector/) connector, the [Amazon Rekognition](/appstore/connectors/amazon-rekognition) connector, the Amazon SNS connector, and the Amazon SQS connector.
+[AWS Authentication](https://marketplace.mendix.com/link/component/120333) connector provides a way to authenticate on AWS for other compatible AWS connectors, for example, the [Amazon S3](/appstore/connectors/aws-s3-connector/) connector and the [Amazon Rekognition](/appstore/connectors/amazon-rekognition) connector.

 There are two types of credentials that can be used through the AWS Authentication connector: